dokku/dokku-couchdb/README.md

 dokku couchdb:create <service> [--create-flags...]
 ```

-examples:

 Create a couchdb service named lolipop:

 ```shell
 dokku couchdb:create lolipop
 ```

 You can also specify the image and image version to use for the service.
-It *must* be compatible with the ${plugin_image} image. :
+It *must* be compatible with the ${plugin_image} image.

 ```shell
 export COUCHDB_IMAGE="${PLUGIN_IMAGE}"